Auditory Sensitivity: Tips and Tools

 • Yoga Poses – There are several themed yoga poses perfect for children.
 Add a yoga book or cards like these Unicorn Yoga Poses to any calm down area

-Over the years, we’ve created seasonal sensory stations that support regulation needs.
+Over the years, we’ve created seasonal sensory paths, or sensory stations that support regulation needs.
 We’ve received wonderful words of thanks and feedback letting us know how loved these sensory stations have been.

 Check out each of these seasonal calming corner printable packets.
 Pick and choose the ones that support your needs in the classroom, therapy clinic, or home: